yannick-lc/test-weloop/README.md

 See section [Examples](#examples) for more samples of conversations and summaries.

-<sub>[1]: <a id="note1"></a>Unfortunately, Github's Markdown version does not support custom colors or line wraps in code sections.
+<sub>[1]: <a id="note1"></a>Unfortunately, Github's Markdown version does not support custom colors or line wraps in code/bash sections.
 For better readability, it is thus advised to look at this (and the other) example(s) in a different Markdown viewer.</sub>

 ## Install